apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-surrogate-authentication-couchdb" %}

 Surrogate accounts may also be retrieved from an CouchDb instance.
 By default, this takes the form of surrogate/principal key/value pairs.
 Users authorized as surrogates may be listed multiple times to authorize them to access multiple accounts.
 Additionally, the CouchDb surrogate support may be configured to use a profile attribute containing a list of principals the user may surrogate for with the `profileBased` property.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#surrogate-authentication).
+{% include {{ version }}/couchdb-accounts-surrogate-authentication-configuration.md %}

 ### JDBC